 pick-up is at the location I've selected?

 You will not know the exact day and time of pick-up until very close to the start of the summer CSA season.
 This is because our route planning is based heavily on the number of participants at each of our pick-up locations.
 When the day and time is determined, we will send an e-mail notification to our membership, and post the information on our website.
-You will also receive a member handbook detailing everything you'll need to know prior to your first pick-up day of the season.
 We do recognize that this can be difficult in terms of scheduling, and we will work to provide this information as soon as possible.
 We certainly appreciate any patience that can be afforded as we work to communicate this information to all of our members.
 Please note that if the pick up day and time does not suit your schedule, you will be eligible to switch to a more convenient pick-up location or refunded your payment in full.